rhiannonevans/Wafer-Scale-Laser-Integration/README.md

 # Wafer-Scale-Laser-Integration
-Intended for use with measurement .cvs of the following types and expected data:
+Intended for use with laser-characterization measurements (.cvs) of the following types and expected data:
 - Optical Spectrum Analysis (OSA): Sorted in sweeps (number unlimited), for each we record a single temperature and current, and an array of input wavelengths (swept over) and associated optical power outputs.
 - Power-Current-Voltage (LIV): Current, voltage, and temperature is all-inclusive, power is channel-specific (supports up to 4 channels).
 - Wavelength Meter (WLM): Identical to LIV, with the addition of wavelength (all-inclusve).